NEONScience/NEON-Data-Skills/index.md

 support working with large spatio-temporal datasets, like those offered by the
 <a href="http://www.neonscience.org" target="_blank">NEON project</a>.

-In the near future, the NEON Data Skills website will be fully integrated with
+The NEON Data Skills resources are now fully integrated with
+other NEON project resources on the
+<a href="http://www.NEONScience.org" target="_blank"> www.NEONScience.org </a>
-all NEON project resources.
-All the resources available here will be available at
+website.
+All the resources available here are available in the updated
-<a href="http://www.neonscience.org/opportunities/learning-opportunities" target="_blank_">NEONScience.org Learning Opportunities</a>.
+<a href="http://www.neonscience.org/opportunities/learning-opportunities/neon-data-skills" target="_blank_"> NEON Data Skills section  </a>.
 The updated structure will allow for increased searchability and integration with NEON data products.